suncoast-devs/handbook/lessons/career-looking/interviews.md

     <li>Try to impress the interviewer(s) with your skills
       <ul>
         <li>Trying to use every trick in the book can come to give a wrong impression.</li>
-        <li>Often times it can highlight things you don't 100% understand how to use properly.</li>
+        <li>Often it can highlight things you don't 100% understand how to use properly.</li>
       </ul>
     </li>
     <li>Stay silent or talk over the interviewer(s)